Kant on the Web

 1. The synthetic construction: Critique of Practical Reason (1788)

 · T.K.
-Abbott's translation: English Server, The Alex Catalogue: text, and concordance.
+Abbott's translation: English Server, The Alex Catalogue: text, Wikisource.

 · J. W. Semple's translation of “Inquiry Into the À Priori Operations of the Will( Extracted From the Critique of Practical Reason) (1886).